Ricardo Londoño: Later life and murder

-He was staying in his hotel in Cispatá Bay, a nearby seaside resort of San Bernardo del Viento in the Gulf of Morrosquillo where on 18 July 2009 he was murdered along with two consultants of an illicit enterprise.
+Londoño was staying in his hotel in Cispatá Bay, a nearby seaside resort of San Bernardo del Viento in the Gulf of Morrosquillo where on 18 July 2009 he was murdered along with two consultants of an illicit enterprise.
 Witnesses reported that six men working in a settlement accounts sponsored by a Colombian drug lord, arose and opened fire.
 Londoño was shot twelve times including three in his head.
 He was buried two days later near the parish of St. Mary of the Angels (Parroquia Santa María de los Ángeles) in his hometown of Medellín.
 The alleged killer, Jasson Erlevis Leudo Chavera, aka "Kevin", a senior member of the criminal gang Los Urabeños based in San Antero (in the Gulf of Morrosquillo) was arrested in May 2010.

 Private life

 He was married to Janet Toledo Franco with whom he had four children.
 Londoño was nicknamed "Cuchilla" which is a rough translation of the word "Razor".
 In 1980, Carlos Eduardo Uribe made a short film entitled Ciento ochenta kilómetros por hora.
 The documentary presents the automotive world in Colombia and the country's leading representatives of the era of the sport, Londoño, Roberto Guerrero and Pilar Mejía.